SKA-ScienceDataProcessor/algorithm-reference-library/README.md

 # if you want to use pytest
 pip install pytest

+# if you want to do the lint checking
+pip install pylint

 # permanently fix up the ARL lib path in the virtualenv with the following:
 add2virtualenv /path/to/checked/out/algorithm-reference-library